Dynamic mechanical analysis (DMA)

 Sample requirements and preparation

 DMA sample preparation is very important because the purity, uniformity, and dimensions directly affect the material's mechanical properties.
 DMA is suitable for solids, liquids, and gel-like materials.
 The sample geometry depends on the sample’s physical state at the beginning of the experiment and the desired type of experiment.
 Typical sample fixtures include single cantilever, dual cantilever, 3-point bending, tension, compression, and shear.
-For samples that cannot support their own weight, a special fixture can also be used.
+For samples that cannot support their own weight, a special fixture can be used.

 Do you need DMA laboratory services?